Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Genuine Leather Sofa?

-If you’ve ever watched a “leather” sofa peel after a year, felt unsure whether “genuine leather” means quality, or worried about pet claws, stains, and that new-sofa chemical smell, you’re not alone.
-This guide helps you verify what you’re actually buying, pick the right leather for your lifestyle, and avoid paying full-leather prices for mixed materials.
-We’ll move from label decoding, to finish selection, to quick in-store checks, then construction must-haves.
+If you’ve ever seen a “leather” sofa start peeling after a year, wondered whether “genuine leather” says anything meaningful about quality, or worried about pet claws, stains, and that new-sofa smell, you’re not alone.
+This guide helps you confirm what you’re actually buying, choose the right leather for your home, and avoid paying full-leather prices for mixed materials.
+We’ll start with label basics, then move to finishes, quick showroom checks, and the construction details that matter most.

 Quick Guide: Choose the Right Genuine Leather Sofa

-• Verify coverage: ask whether it’s 100% leather or leather match (leather on contact areas, vinyl elsewhere)
+• Verify coverage: ask whether it’s all leather or leather match, and which panels use leather versus vinyl or polyurethane.

-• Don’t neglect the build: solid frame + quality suspension matter as much as leather
+• Don’t ignore the build: the frame, suspension, and cushion recovery matter just as much as the leather on top.

 Common Myths and Costly Mistakes When Buying Leather Sofas